LucindaLilley/PIRATES/README.md

 * the index of the (u,v) coordinates used for closure phase quantities

 The directory structure for this repository is as follows.
-To use this code out of the box, the user is required to add some folders where indicated.
+To use this code out of the box, the user is required to add some folders where indicated by 'User created' or 'User generated' labels.

 <pre>
 ├── PIRATES/ (clone of this repository)